 Moreover, teaching others how to recite the Quran can also serve to purify and heal your heart from all the sins which you have previously committed.

-All in all, yes, Ramadan is unfortunately coming to an end.
+All in all, yes, Ramadan is, unfortunately, coming to an end.
 However, please remember that after Ramadan is over, you should still strive to become the best version of yourself in the eyes of Allah SWT.
 So keep these 3 good deeds in mind and practice them whenever you can.
-Undoubtedly, you will thank yourself for this in future.
+Undoubtedly, you will thank yourself for this in the future.